 I could not possibly be more proud or thankful for my baby boy.

-I certainly would’ve preferred that my first copter ride had been under different circumstances, but I had the best seat in the house, right up front in the “shotgun” area, facing forward.
+I certainly would have preferred that my first helicopter ride be under different circumstances, but I had the best seat in the house, right up front next to the pilot, facing forward.
 I had a great view the whole way.
-I felt a little faint at one point, and later learned that my blood pressure had dropped to 70/40 I think.
-By the way, I never lost consciousness throughout the whole experience, though I did lose an alarming amount of blood.
+I felt a little faint at one point, and my saying so prompted the flight nurse to reach up and squeeze the bag of fluids connected to my arm, which immediately revived me.
+I later overheard the flight nurse tell those receiving me at the trauma center that my blood pressure had dropped to 70/40.
+I am still surprised that I never lost consciousness throughout the whole experience, though I did lose an alarming amount of blood.

 My family has been overwhelmed with the outreach we’ve received from so many.
 The love and concern that has been expressed has meant so much to us, and we cannot thank you sufficiently.